Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Discussion

-In this paper we used measures specifically adapted to treatment benefit evaluation in the context of time-to-event data.
-The assessment of treatment benefit prediction models has been an active area of research. \cite{Efthimiou2022} worked on developing measures of discrimination and calibration, extending the work of \cite{Klaveren2017} who introduced the C-for-benefit metric specifically for treatment benefit evaluation.
+In this paper, we used measures specifically adapted to treatment benefit evaluation in the context of time-to-event data.
+The assessment of treatment benefit prediction models has been an active area of research. \cite{Efthimiou2022} developed measures of discrimination and calibration, building upon the work of \cite{Klaveren2017}, who introduced the C-for-benefit metric specifically for evaluating treatment benefits.
 We adapted their approach to time-to-event data by calculating this measure using survival probabilities.
+While C-for-benefit provides a flexible framework for comparing individualized treatment effects, its performance can vary with the matching procedure used and, as noted in recent methodological work \citep{Efthimiou2025}, it does not constitute a proper scoring rule.
 Additionally, we modified the RMSE metric to assess treatment benefit for time-to-event data by evaluating the difference between predicted and true treatment benefits, both derived from survival probabilities.
-Using adapted measures for treatment benefit is of crucial importance, as the standard concordance index was not able to capture the treatment benefit directly.
-Future work could include associating uncertainty measures with individualized treatment recommendations that could also take model uncertainty into account, for example using ensemble methods.
+Using adapted measures for treatment benefit is of crucial importance, as, for example, the standard concordance index is unable to directly capture the treatment benefit.
+Future work could include associating uncertainty measures with conditional average treatment effects, which could, for example, be evaluated by a bootstrap method as in \cite{Roblin2024}.

-Our work is centered on the RCT framework, allowing the determination of causal relationships between an intervention and its outcome.
+\cite{Weberpals2025} emphasize the significant potential of leveraging complex causal machine learning models to refine individualized treatment effect estimation.
+Causal machine learning provides a promising framework for enhancing precision medicine by predicting patient-specific cancer treatment responses using rich, multimodal data.
+Although clinical applications of causal machine learning are still emerging, its capability to integrate high-dimensional data and provide robust causal inference shows great promise for improving personalized treatment choices.
+Our work is indeed centered on the RCT framework, which allows for the determination of causal relationships between an intervention and its outcome.
 However, the methods used in this paper could be adapted beyond RCTs and applied to real-world data cohorts by incorporating propensity scores or other causal approaches. \cite{Cui2023} proposed such an approach using causal forests, a machine learning method used to estimate heterogeneous treatment effects in observational studies.